 • This “Three In One Skit” helps people understand that there are three basic theories that try to disprove the resurrection of Jesus Christ: the “Swoon Theory,” The “Theft Theory,” and the “Hallucination Theory.”
 Each theory is examined and sets up a sermon on the literal resurrection.

-• ELECTRONIC Skit Package 1 - The children will learn that there is a better way to calm the anger of a bully than fighting back: Treat them kindly and pray for them, if it is safe to do so.
+• The children will learn how to handle bullies that is more pleasing to God than to fighting them.
+They learn how to calm the anger of a bully by being kind and praying for them, if it is safe to do so.
 This advice from Jesus puts out the "fire" of anger.

-• ELECTRONIC Skit Package 4 - Pastor Rufus teaches the children to ask God to help them get the fire of anger with their brothers and sisters “WET” by doing good when they have been treated badly, and setting a good example of what it means to have a new life in Christ.
+• Problems with brothers and sisters happens often between Harvey and Tina.
+Pastor Rufus challenges them to ask God to help them get the fire of anger with their brothers and sisters "WET" by doing good when they have been treated badly, and setting a good example of what it means to have a new life in Christ.

-• ELECTRONIC Skit Package 2 - Harvey, Zelda, and Tina are surprised when Pastor Rufus asks them to pray for him as he makes some decisions about his job.
-In a comical turn of events, the children learn that God wants us to pray for each other and encourage each other to pray for God’s will.
+• Jesus taught us to pray prayers for others.
+Harvey, Zelda, and Tina pray for Pastor Rufus as he makes some decisions about his job.
+Clem needs prayer support as she makes a difficult decision.
+The children learn that God wants us to pray for each other and encourage each other to pray for God's will.

-• ELECTRONIC Skit Package 3 - Harvey, Zelda, Clem, and Tina discover the meaning of the "Lord's Prayer," by explaining it in their own words and making a craft to depict the prayer.
-At the conclusion of the skit, the children in the audience also choose one of the crafts to make as a reminder of the four parts and as a sharing tool.
+• Harvey, Zelda, Clem, and Tina learn that prayer is talking with God.
+They discover the meaning of the "Lord's Prayer," by explaining it in their own words and making a craft to depict the parts of the prayer that Jesus prayed.

 • This “Reader’s Theater” skit tells the story of "Phillip and the Ethiopian," in which Phillip obeys the voice of the Lord and runs alongside the chariot to explain the scroll of Isaiah.
 The message of evangelism is clear; we, too, are to be ready to explain salvation to those who ask.